Sajid Javid: Early life

-Javid was born on 5 December 1969 in Rochdale, Lancashire, one of five sons of Pakistani Punjabi immigrant parents.
-His family were farmers from the village of Rajana near Toba Tek Singh, Punjab, from where they migrated to the UK in the 1960s.
+Sajid Javid was born on 5 December 1969 in Rochdale, one of five sons of Pakistani parents, who had immigrated to the United Kingdom in the 1960s.
+His family were Punjabi Muslim farmers belonging to the Arain caste, from the Rajana village in Toba Tek Singh District, within the Sandal Bar region of central Punjab.

 His father worked as a bus driver.
 His mother did not speak English until she had been in the UK for ten years.
 His family moved from Lancashire to Stapleton Road, Bristol, as his parents took over a shop there, and the family lived in a two-bedroom flat above it.
 Javid is able to hold a conversation in broken Punjabi.
 Despite having an Islamic upbringing, Javid no longer practises any religion.
+However he still identifies as being a Muslim, claiming to be "the first Muslim Home Secretary to be invited" to an iftar party in the House of Commons.

 As a teenager, Javid developed an interest in financial markets, following the Thatcher government's privatisations.
 He says that, at the age of fourteen, he borrowed £500 from a bank to invest in shares and became a regular reader of the Financial Times.

 From 1981 to 1986, Javid attended Downend School, a state comprehensive near Bristol.
 At school it was recommended that he should be a TV repairman.
 Javid has said he was told that he could not study maths at O Level so he had to get his father to pay for it.
 When he later witnessed a video showing an assault on a Syrian refugee, he remarked that it was reminiscent of bullying he had experienced at school; Javid said he faced racial abuse when younger, being called a 'Paki', and having faced abuse from "National Front skinheads".
 Speaking in 2014, Javid said that while at school: "I was naughty, more interested in watching Grange Hill than homework".
-After being told by his school that he could only study two A Levels when he believed he needed three to go to university, Javid subsequently attended Filton Technical College from 1986 to 1988, and finally the University of Exeter from 1988 to 1991, completing a BA in economics and politics.
+After being told by his school that he could only study two A Levels when he believed he needed three to go to university, Javid subsequently attended Filton Technical College from 1986 to 1988, and finally the University of Exeter from 1988 to 1991, graduating with a Bachelor of Arts (BA) degree in economics and politics.

 Javid was a trustee of the London Early Years Foundation, a governor of Normand Croft Community School, and has led an expedition to the summit of Mount Kilimanjaro in Tanzania, the highest mountain in Africa, to show his support of Help the Aged.